Myrdin/betterbns/README.md

 This tricks the launcher's file integrity checking into thinking that your game files are unmodified, and allow the game to start without attempting to repair them.

-### How to set up `init.ini` for custom command line arguments
+### How to set up `betterbns.ini` for custom command line arguments

-The release zip contains a pre-made `init.ini` for Blade & Soul, but can be made to work with other games as well. `init.ini` just has to be in the working directory of whatever process loads `version.dll`.
+The release zip contains a pre-made `betterbns.ini` for Blade & Soul, but can be made to work with other games as well. `betterbns.ini` just has to be in the working directory of whatever process loads `version.dll`.

-The `init.ini` file is processed top-down, and first checks for the full path of the executable being started, and then just the process name.
+The `betterbns.ini` file is processed top-down, and first checks for the full path of the executable being started, and then just the process name.
 So in the example below, the second entry would take precedence over the first one because it uses a full path name.

-Example `init.ini` for Blade & Soul:
+Example:

 ```ini
 ; this applies to both 32- and 64-bit